Ask David Heinke about the loss of seagrass near Apalachicola, and he will tell you just how devastating this loss is to the local economy.

 Some might consider seagrass a weed.
 So why is its preservation so vital to the economy of Apalachicola?

-seagrass at the FSU Marine Laboratory in St. Teresa.
+Randall Hughes discussing the importance of local seagrass at the FSU Marine Laboratory in St. Teresa. |

 Randall Hughes, assistant scholar scientist at the FSU Coastal & Marine Laboratory in St. Teresa, explains that seagrass is what scientists call an “indicator species,” basically an aquatic canary in a coal mine.
 If seagrass disappears, then the rest of the environment is in trouble.